 Even though close contact isolation rules have changed in the community, close contacts are NOT permitted to attend disability settings including Mater Dei.
-Staff and students whom are close contacts MUST not attend Mater Dei or its Programs for 7 days from the time the household member tests positive.
+Staff and students who are close contacts MUST not attend Mater Dei or its Programs for 7 days from the time the household member tests positive unless you have previously tested positive to COVID-19 and ended your isolation within the past 4 weeks (unless you develop new COVID symptoms).